Yoga nidra: Scientific evidence

-Scientific evidence for the action of yoga nidra is patchy.
-Parker (2019) conducted a single-observation study of a famous yogi; in it, Swami Rama demonstrated conscious entry into NREM delta wave sleep through yoga nidra, while a disciple produced delta and theta waves even with eyes open and talking.
-A therapeutic model was developed by Datta and Colleagues (2017) and the same appeared to be useful for insomnia patients.
-Datta and colleagues (2022) report a beneficial effect of yoga nidra on the sleep of forty-five male athletes, noting that sportsmen often have sleep problems.
+During a single-observation study of a famous yogi, Swami Rama demonstrated conscious entry into NREM delta wave sleep through yoga nidra, while a disciple produced delta and theta waves even with eyes open and talking.
+A therapeutic model was developed which appeared to be useful for insomnia patients.
+A study found a beneficial effect of yoga nidra on the sleep of forty-five male athletes, noting that sportsmen often have sleep problems.
 Their small randomised controlled trial found improvements in subjective sleep latency and sleep efficiency with four weeks of yoga nidra compared to progressive muscular relaxation (Note: Progressive muscular relaxation is a method to relieve tension by tensing a group of muscles when breathing in, and relaxing it when breathing out; the muscle groups are tensed and relaxed in a prescribed sequence.) (used as the control).

-Primary research, sometimes informal, on a small scale, and without strictly controlled trials, has been conducted on various aspects of yoga nidra.
-These have made tentative findings of benefits to mind and body such as increased dopamine release in the brain, improved heart rate variability, reduced blood pressure, reduced anxiety, and improved self-esteem.
+Studies have found benefits to mind and body such as increased dopamine release in the brain, improved heart rate variability, reduced blood pressure, reduced anxiety, and improved self-esteem.
+There is evidence of neural modulation of the default mode network and functional coupling in experienced yoga nidra meditators.
+There is some evidence for other beneficial outcomes.